pulumi/docs/content/docs/intro/concepts/project.md

     * `name`: `runtime` can either be specified as a string, or a complex object with additional configuration.
 If you need to include additional configuration, specify language information (`nodejs`, `python`, `go`, or `dotnet`) in this property.
     * `options`: (optional) a property bag that has various configuration options that apply to different language runtimes.
         * `typescript`: applies to nodejs projects only.
 A boolean (`true` | `false`) controls whether to use ts-node to execute sources.
 Defaults to `true`.
-        * `binary`: applies to Go projects only.
-A string that specifies the name of a pre-built executable to look for on your path.
+        * `binary`: applies to Go and .NET projects only
+            * **Go**: A string that specifies the name of a pre-built executable to look for on your path.
 If not specified, go sources in $CWD will be invoked via `go run`.
+            * **.NET**: A string that specifies the path of a pre-built .NET assembly.
+If not specified, a .NET project in $CWD will be invoked via `dotnet run`.

 * `description`: (optional) a friendly description about your project.